About Smith Brothers

 His focus has been building client relationships and providing strategic direction that defies category conventions for each of the brands he helps manage.

-Associate Director, Social Media & PR
+Director, Social Media & PR

 Jamie started her career in public relations at the tender age of six, promoting various businesses hatched in her bedroom.
 At 10 years old she found herself in Pittsburgh’s Market Square passing out business cards during her family’s jazz band concerts.